- graveyard (n.)

-- early 14c. (as a surname), "one who smears salve on a sheep," agent noun from from grease.
+- early 14c. (as a surname), "one who smears salve on a sheep," agent noun from grease (v.).
 As derogatory American English slang for "native Mexican or Latin American," first attested 1849, so called from appearance.
 Greaseball in same sense from 1934.

 - greasy (adj.)

 - 1510s, from grease + -y (2).
 Related: Greasily; greasiness.
 Greasy spoon "small cheap restaurant" is from 1925.

 - Old English great "big, tall, thick, stout; coarse," from West Germanic *grautaz "coarse, thick" (cf. Old Saxon grot, Old Frisian grat, Dutch groot, German groß "great").

 Said to have meant originally "big in size, coarse," and, if so, perhaps from PIE root *ghreu- "to rub, grind."
 It took over much of the sense of Middle English mickle, and is now largely superseded by big and large except for non-material things.

 As a prefix to terms denoting "kinship one degree further removed" (early 15c., earliest attested use is in great uncle) it is from the similar use of French grand, itself used as the equivalent of Latin magnus.
 An Old English way of saying "great-grandfather" was þridda fæder, literally "third father."

 In the sense of "excellent, wonderful" great is attested from 1848.
 Great White Way "Broadway in New York City" is from 1901.
 Great Spirit "high deity of the North American Indians," 1703, originally translates Ojibwa kitchi manitou.
 The Great War originally (1887) referred to the Napoleonic Wars, later (1914) to what we now call World War I (see world).